antonlukisha/stack-calculator/README.md

 ## :paperclip: Bash Example

-To compile and run the server and client using the command line:
+To compile, run and work the programm using the command line:

 ```bash
 # Compile the Java file